Vasileios-Mavroeidis/Threat-Actor-Type-Inference/README.md

-# Threat-Actor-Context-And-Classification
+# Threat Actor Context and Classification
-A repository that publishes Open Source tools for CTI with focus on Threat Actor Context and their Classification
+A repository that publishes Open Source tools for CTI with a focus on Threat Actor Context and their Classification